k-pulkit/k-pulkit.github.io/my_collections/_posts/aws/2024-01-12-S3-Multipart-upload.md

     - aws
     - storage
     - dataengineering
-excerpt: In this short lab, I will show you how to upload file to S3 when you have a very large file.
+excerpt: How to upload large files to S3 using multi-part uploads.
 ---

 ## Understanding multi-part uploads